NyantasticUwU/nstd/README.md

-# What is this?
+# About
-Big ol' CFFI based library for anything cross platform.

-# Why does this exist?
-The library is meant to be cross-platform, and fairly safe (any function that can fail will return an error code indicating if it has or hasn't) while having a plethora of features and functionality.
+NSTD is a library that is meant to be cross-platform, and fairly safe (any function that can fail will return an error code indicating if it has or hasn't) while having a plethora of features and functionality.
 The goal is to have one API for any platform, any language, and any use case.

-# Where can it be used?
+# Platform support
 The `core` module can be used ***ANYWHERE***.
 It doesn't rely on ***ANY*** other libraries, including standard libraries.
 The `std` module will work on *most* platforms and has been tested to build for Windows, macOS, and Linux.

-# Module overview:
+# Module overview
 - `nstd`: Everything NSTD.
     - `core`: Modules that don't rely on any other libraries.
         - `arch`